-Google Analytics offers users a plethora of data that can be used to better understand their website and its visitors.
+Google Analytics offers users a plethora of data that can be used to better understand your website and its visitors.
 Those who are relatively unfamiliar with Google Analytics may be overwhelmed by the amount of data it provides.
 Depending on the business or industry, certain sections of Analytics can be more important than others.
 Here are some of the more useful sections of Analytics and how to access them:

 An overall snapshot of your website’s performance and the default section.
 Audience Overview provides data such as the total amount of visitors to your website (Users), Pageviews, Average Visit Duration, and Pages Per Visit.
 Audience Overview also provides users with the Bounce Rate of the website, which is the percentage of visitors who came to your website and left without viewing an additional page.

 This section is particularly useful for local businesses or businesses using local SEO strategies.
 The Location section provides users with a breakdown of where traffic is coming from geographically.
 Users may drill down the data from country to state to individual cities and towns.
 By understanding this data you’ll be able to optimize your site for locations that aren’t bringing as much traffic to your site as you would like.